 We offer an extensive sexual health service at the practice - several of our doctors have additional qualifications in sexual and reproductive healthcare.
 If you are looking for advice about contraception, or perhaps pre-conception advice before trying for a baby, then we will be able to help.
 There are a lot of contraceptive choices available, to make the most of your limited-time appointment with the doctor you could have a look at the options available and narrow it down to a few - this website has some excellent information.

 In addition to offering prescriptions for contraceptive pills, patches and rings, we offer the 3-monthly injection and the contraceptive implant in the practice.
 Unfortunately we are unable to offer intra-uterine contraception (IUC - sometimes referred to as "coils") at the moment, but hopefully we will be able to resume this service soon.
-If you would like to have an IUC fitted or replaced, then for now you will need to contact the Abacus sexual health service.
+If you would like to have an IUC fitted or replaced, then for now you will need to contact the Axess Sexual Health service (see below).

 We can also offer testing for sexually-transmitted infections such as chlamydia and gonorrhoea via a simple urine specimen, and where appropriate arrange for HIV testing.
 We can arrange onward referral to the genito-urinary medicine service at the Royal Liverpool for more complicated cases.

 Axess in Liverpool is now offering a mixture of walk-in clinics, telephone bookable appointments, on-line booking and virtual care.
 They will no longer be providing contraception via the online SH:24 partner.

 Liverpool residents will still be able to order an STI postal testing kit via their digital partner; SH:24.

 Visit their website for clinic times and information.